alpayne/GNTP-bash/README.md

 usage: gntp.sh [-H <host[:port]>] [-P <password>] [-rs] -a <APPNAME name>
                -n <notification name> [-n <notification name]...

-Program send messages via GNTP to Growl APPNAME listening on target host.
+Program send messages via GNTP to Growl application listening on target host.

 OPTIONS:

-    -a --appname            Name of APPNAME in as it appears in Growl -d --displayname        Display name for notification in Growl -H --host               Host[:port] tp send message to (defaults to local host and port 23053)
+    -a --appname            Name of application in as it appears in Growl -d --displayname        Display name for notification in Growl -H --host               Host[:port] tp send message to (defaults to local host and port 23053)